A Beginners Guide To Skiing

 Dry or artificial ski slopes tend to be cheaper than indoor snow domes although the latter is easier to learn on and transition to "real snow".
-You can have private lesson on a one-to-one basis or group lessons.
+You can have private lessons on a one-to-one basis or group lessons.
 Private lessons are a lot more expensive but you get the full attention of the instructor with the aim of progressing quicker.
 For your first taster lesson, a group session should be fine as you will be learning very basic movements and simply getting used to the sensation of being on skis.

 Once at the centre, you'll collect your equipment and be led to the slope.
-Here you will learn to put your skis on, move up slope, learn to slide slip (slide sideways down the hill) and how to snow plough (control your speed) and maybe how to use the button lift.
+Here you will learn to put your skis on, move upslope, learn to slide slip (slide sideways down the hill) and how to snowplough (control your speed) and maybe how to use the button lift.

-Lessons at ski resorts tend to be split into morning and afternoon sessions with the option to receive lessons in the morning then practice by yourself in the afternoon, or you can opt to have a full day of lessons.
+Lessons at ski resorts tend to be split into morning and afternoon sessions with the option to receive lessons in the morning then practise by yourself in the afternoon, or you can opt to have a full day of lessons.
 As well as teaching you to ski instructors are a wealth of knowledge (often having grown up at the resort they work for) about the pistes, restaurants, bars and much more.

 Before you start any ski lessons a general level of fitness and strength will help you develop your technique.
 The major muscle areas that you use while skiing are thighs and core, with some balance helping out.

 Doing a few squats or wall sits along with some sit-ups and planks is going to give you a solid base to work from.
-To improve your balance you can stand a cushion with one leg for a minute (if that is too easy try it with your eyes closed).
+To improve your balance you can stand on a cushion with one leg for a minute (if that is too easy try it with your eyes closed).

-Like all sports it's important to add in a warm up and cool down into any practice session.
-Some dynamic stretches and a couple of star jumps, squats and press ups should have your body and muscles loose and ready to go.
+Like all sports, it's important to add in a warm-up and cool-down into any practice session.
+Some dynamic stretches and a couple of star jumps, squats and press-ups should have your body and muscles loose and ready to go.
 After the session, stretch out all the main muscle groups; this should reduce any aches and stiffness the following day.

-There are plenty of resorts to choose form but as you won't have been skiing for a long time it's not worth paying for a massive ski area.
+There are plenty of resorts to choose from but as you won't have been skiing for a long time it's not worth paying for a massive ski area.
 Prioritising lots of green (beginner) runs, ski schools and off-snow facilities is a good way to select a resort.

 If you're wondering what you need to pack for a holiday on and off the slopes have a look at our skiing holiday packing list.
 We have also priced up the cost of an average ski holiday for a family to give you an idea of the budget needed. *This price is only an example and you can save on costs by booking independently.

-- Piste, Slope, Run: the (usually) groomed and patrolled areas to ski in that are graded in difficulty via a colour system
+- Piste, slope, run: the (usually) groomed and patrolled areas to ski in that are graded in difficulty via a colour system

-- Off piste/backcountry: any area that is out of bounds or to the side of a run
+- Off-piste/backcountry: any area that is out of bounds or to the side of a run

 - Green run: groomed gentle slopes that are ideal for learning on, especially if you've never been skiing before (1° up to 25° slope angle)